As the beauty giant prepares to open new stores—including Canada’s very first Urban Decay—chief retail officer Jared MacKay talks shop

 So, it’s also a great opportunity for the teams you’re recruiting.
 Absolutely, that’s a big part of our appeal in going into branded retail.
 Career-pathing has always been at the core of L’Oréal, and retail is no different.

-Key features of Urban Decay’s first freestanding store in Canada:
+Key features of Urban Decay’s first freestanding stores in Canada:

-- The decor also includes a chrome dog statue—an homage to co-founder Wende Zomnir’s black lab, Marley, as well as a symbol of Urban Decay’s commitment to cruelty-free beauty
+- In both stores, the decor includes a chrome dog statue—an homage to co-founder Wende Zomnir’s black lab, Marley, as well as a symbol of Urban Decay’s commitment to cruelty-free beauty

-- The brand says the store will carry “exclusive UD makeup and boutique lifestyle products you won’t find anywhere else”
+- The brand says both stores will carry “exclusive UD makeup and boutique lifestyle products you won’t find anywhere else”

 A version of this article was originally published in the Fall 2016 issue of Cosmetics magazine.